floodoo/pain/README.md

 P.A.I.N (Penarrows Adventure in Nowhere) is a text game adventure.
 I'm not going to reveal what it's about.
 Find out for yourself : D

-One of my first self-programmed programs for school.
+One of the first programs I ever wrote.
+To start the program, run main.py

 ## Game language
 Deutsch, English